keanucz/hs10/README.md

 - "api", "backend", "database" → Backend Architect
 - "ui", "frontend", "component" → Frontend Developer

+### Prompt Coach (You Suck at Prompting Mode)

+- Flip on the toggle above the composer to let “Clippy” critique your prompt before it ships to the agents.
+- When enabled, your draft routes through `/api/prompt-coach`, where an OpenAI-backed helper analyzes the text and offers a rewrite plus an **Accept & Send** or **Reject** action.
+- Accepted prompts send the refined copy (you can still edit it in the textbox), while rejected prompts fall back to your original wording so you keep the final call.

 ### WebSocket Protocol

 Messages use JSON format: